OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-06.md

 ## Matthew 6:12

-> And forgive us our debts,
+> And forgive us our wrongdoings,
-> as we also have forgiven our debtors.
+> as we also have forgiven those who wrong us.

 ## Matthew 6:13

-> And lead us not into temptation,
+> And do not lead us into temptation,
-> but deliver us from evil.’
+> but rescue us from evil.’

 ---